With Atola Insight Forensic, you can always create an image of a drive with bad sectors.

 What is common in all these types of corruption is that your operating system or normal data recovery tools cannot read the data from those sectors anymore.

-Let's find out exactly what happens when a tool tries to read a sector that has one of the above mentioned problems.
+Let's find out what exactly happens when a tool tries to read a sector that has one of the above mentioned problems.

 When Address Mark is corrupted, the hard drive simply cannot find the requested sector.
 The data might still be intact, but there is no way for the hard drive to locate it without the proper ID.
 Some modern hard drives do not actually use sector ID or Address Mark in the sector itself.
 Instead, this information is encoded in the preceding servo sector.s